 An unofficial cut of Kanye West's music video for Monster hit the Internet months ago.
 Still, on Monday, it was announced that MTV unsurprisingly rejected West's Monster video for air, asking the artist and label to re-edit it.

-There's no doubt that Monster is dark--to the point of almost being a five minute horror show.
+no doubt that Monster is dark--to the point of almost being a five minute horror show.
 West greets us with images of dead women throughout, their bodies hanging by rope from the ceiling while other haphazardly lie deceased in bed.
+One scene in

 MTV deny 'banning' the video, explaining in a statement:

 MTV has not banned Kaye West's 'Monster' video.
 We have been in constant

 communication with the label regarding this matter...
 HOWEVER ... we are still awaiting the edits we requested in order for the video to be suitable for broadcast.